-We currently only serve the Greater Phoenix Area for working cat placement.
+We are able to transport working cats within 25 miles of our Sunnyslope Campus only.
+Clients outside of the this area must pick up cats and provide safe transportation, as well as either obtain their own required crates/carriers or commit to returning them to AHS after the acclimation period.
 By submitting an application to receive a pair of working cats, you will be added to our wait list and a staff member will be in touch once we have cats available.
 Wait times for cats may vary.

 Rodents Running Rampant?
 Our Cats Can Help!